The product vision paradox

-Recently, a client asked my opinion about one of their own employees and whether the person would make a great Product Manager.
-There is a lot of buzz around product management today and I’m seeing lots of examples of Project Managers changing their title.
+Recently, a client asked our opinion about one of their own employees and whether the person would make a great Product Manager.
+There is a lot of buzz around product management today and we are seeing lots of examples of Project Managers changing their title.

 But the job of Project Manager is quite different to that of Product Manager, and not all Project Managers are going to find the shift to product management an easy one.
 So we discussed what the missing ingredient might be.